Doyle Hamm: Aftermath

 On March 5, 2018, Hamm and his attorney filed an amended civil rights lawsuit against the Alabama Department of Corrections.
 The lawsuit alleged that a second execution attempt would violate Hamm's Fifth, Eighth, and Fourteenth Amendment rights.
 Hamm also alleged that a second execution attempt would violate 42 U.S.C. § 1983, a federal law prohibiting the deprivation of civil rights.
 In the immediate aftermath of the execution attempt, the Alabama Attorney General's Office would not comment on whether it would seek a second execution attempt.

 On March 26, 2018, a little over a month after the attempted execution, Hamm and the state of Alabama reached a confidential settlement.
-The settlement “resolved all of the state and federal litigation” that was still pending in the case at the time and ended the efforts by Alabama to set a second execution date for Hamm.
+The settlement “resolved all of the state and federal litigation” that was still pending in the case at the time and ended the efforts by Alabama to set a second execution date for Hamm, thus de facto reducing his sentence to life imprisonment without parole.

 In a press conference announcing that Oklahoma would move forward with executions by inert gas inhalation, Joe Allbaugh, the Director of the Oklahoma Department of Corrections, described the attempt to execute Hamm as "inhumane."

 Following Hamm's attempted execution, the Associated Press and other news outlets requested the state's execution protocol and related records.
 The state initially denied the request, claiming that the execution protocol was secret.
 A district court ordered that that state could not keep its protocol secret and had to disclose the requested records.
 In March 2019, a three-judge panel of the Eleventh Circuit Court of Appeals upheld the district court's ruling.
 The Eleventh Circuit wrote that “The fact that Alabama zealously guards information about a matter of great public concern does not tip the scales against disclosure.
 The court concludes that the considerations in favor of unsealing the records greatly outweigh Alabama’s interest in maintaining secrecy.”

 The events surrounding Alabama's attempt to execute Hamm were recounted in a Supreme Court brief that was filed in Bucklew v.
 Precythe, a 2019 Supreme Court case concerning the death penalty.
 The brief was filed on behalf of former federal and state judges, prosecutors, and law enforcement officials, who were urging the Supreme Court to prohibit the execution of Russell Bucklew.
 Bucklew was ultimately executed in October 2019.

 Hamm died in prison of cancer-related complications on November 28, 2021, at the age of 64.